alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 There are also three minor details we can take care of while we’re migrating:

-1. The two structs under pkg/shared/disk/types.go are only ever referenced by pkg/os/disk, so they can be safely added to pkg/disk/api/types.go.
+1. The two structs under `pkg/shared/disk/types.go` are only ever referenced by `pkg/os/disk`, so they can be safely added to `pkg/disk/api/types.go`.
-2. The FS server receives workingDirs as an input, in addition to the OS API.
+2. The FS server receives `workingDirs` as an input, in addition to the OS API.
 It’s only used to sandbox what directories the CSI Proxy is enabled to operate on.
 Now that control is part of the CSI Driver, we can safely remove it.
-3. pkg/os/filesystem is no longer necessary, as the implementation just calls out to the Golang standard library os package.
-We can deprecate it in release notes and remove in a future release.
+3. `pkg/os/filesystem` is no longer necessary, as the implementation just calls out to the Golang standard library os package.
+We can deprecate it in release notes and remove it in a future release.

 ### Implementation idea 3: Convert CSI Proxy to a Library of Functions

 With the new changes, CSI Proxy is effectively just a library of Go functions mapping to Windows commands.
-The notion of servers and clients is no longer relevant, so it makes sense to restructure the package into a library of functions, with each API Group’s interfacing functions and types provided under pkg/\<API Group\> (right now, these files sit at pkg/server/\<API Group\>/server.go and pkg/server/\<API Group\>/impl/types.go).
-The OS-facing API at /pkg/os is kept is, and the corresponding OS API struct is initialized globally inside each pkg/\<API Group\> (to allow for subbing during testing).
+The notion of servers and clients is no longer relevant, so it makes sense to restructure the package into a library of functions, with each API Group’s interfacing functions and types provided under `pkg/<API Group>` (right now, these files sit at `pkg/server/<API Group>/server.go` and `pkg/server/<API Group>/impl/types.go`).
+The OS-facing API at `/pkg/os` is kept is, and the corresponding OS API struct is initialized globally inside each `pkg/<API Group>` (to allow for subbing during testing).
 All other code can be safely deleted.

 ```go